top of page

 OUT

-So far, they have spoken on Parliament Hill, at Queen’s Park, at the New Brunswick legislature, to social workers, adoptive parents, teachers, prospective child and youth workers and social workers, deputy ministers, provincial ministers, the Governor General, directors of child welfare, child and youth advocates, and foster parents.
+So far, they have spoken on Parliament Hill, at Queen’s Park, at the New Brunswick legislature, to social workers, adoptive/foster parents, teachers, prospective child and youth workers and social workers, deputy ministers, provincial ministers, city councillors, the Governor General, directors of child welfare, child and youth advocates, and Federal committees including the Standing Committee on Human Resources, Skills and Social Development, and the Status of Persons with Disabilities (HUMA).
 Their voices and their experiences have begun to change policy and practice.

-Members of the team are now available to speak to potential adoptive parents, social workers, judges, lawyers, educators, politicians, policymakers, and all those interested in permanency for children and youth in foster care.
+Members of the team are now available to speak to potential adoptive parents, social workers, judges, lawyers, educators, politicians, policymakers, and all those interested in permanency for children and youth in the child welfare system.